Ask The Expert! Q&A with The Greatest Minds at DRMG

 It’s been said that you are considered an expert when you’ve spent ten years specializing in a specific industry.
 At DRMG we have been your direct marketing specialist for over 18 years, you can say that we know a thing or two about direct response marketing.
 Our team can help create build the best campaign needed for your business, big or small!
 We sat down with our direct marketing expert and Group Publisher Dave Vander Ploeg to get the inside scoop on creating amazing campaigns for clients.
-So lets ask the expert!
+So let’s ask the expert!

 Do you think an ad needs an offer in order to be successful?

 It really depends on a business category and business size and what the customer is looking for in the way of the results.
-We have customers that run nothing but nice, top of mind awareness based ads or image/brand building ads and also have customers that are critically reliant on coupons and immediacy of redemption, getting ‘feet in their seats’ or ‘bills in their tills’ type advertisers.
+We have customers that run nothing but nice, top-of-mind awareness-based ads or image/brand building ads and also have customers that are critically reliant on coupons and immediacy of redemption, getting ‘feet in their seats’ or ‘bills in their tills’ type advertisers.

 They want to be able to have that immediate need-want fulfilment.
 You know, when we take a look at it, if you have a $1500 ad and you have a customer who’s taking a look at that $1500 and he’s saying; “Hey, that’s my mortgage.
 That’s my rent.
 That’s my payroll.”
 And you’re asking them to entrust that to us.
 They want proof, tangible proof that the ad is pulling, and nothing is more tangible to them than a pile of redeemed offers, a stack of coupons.

-They may move as time goes on into more general advertising or more top of mind awareness advertising with us.
-TOMA or top of mind awareness is a fantastic way of advertising, just getting your brand out there, getting your image out there; getting your phone number in front of people often is enough.
+They may move as time goes on into more general advertising or more top-of-mind awareness advertising with us.
+TOMA or top-of-mind awareness is a fantastic way of advertising, just getting your brand out there, getting your image out there; getting your phone number in front of people often is enough.

-And we have other companies, window companies, furnace companies, etc. that are just pushing the customer service route, they’re not putting a coupon in, they’re gonna say that, “Hey, we have x-number of years of great customer service, great customer branding.
+And we have other companies, window companies, furnace companies, etc. that are just pushing the customer service route, they’re not putting a coupon in, they’re gonna say that “Hey, we have x-number of years of great customer service, great customer branding.
 If you are in a need for our products, please come on talk to us.
 Please come and call on us.”
 And that is all the advertising and all of the quote / unquote “couponing” that they want to do.
 Just a general call to action.

 Can clients target their ads effectively?

-Yes, we have many options and its one of the ways that we tried to differentiate ourselves from our fellow advertisers out there is that we are concerned NOT so much when we start with the customer as to what is the budget, BUT rather, what is their marketing plan, their messge!
+Yes, we have many options and its one of the ways that we tried to differentiate ourselves from our fellow advertisers out there is that we are concerned NOT so much when we start with the customer as to what is the budget, BUT rather, what is their marketing plan, their message!
 We’re going to ask a couple of questions.
 What is your marketing message and where do your customers live?

 Why?
 Because from our point of view, it’s more important to find out where your customers are existing and living and finding how to target them, where we have to target them, and once we understand that then we’ll figure out what the message delivery vehicle needs to be, what size of ad, or which one of our platforms you will be pushed into.